 There are plenty of exceptions to this, but for most new or small businesses, including your business name is a smart idea.
 It helps your target audience create a color, brand, and image connection (if you use these elements in your logo) to your business and what you do.

 3. Appropriate Colors

-Think about the jewelry brand, Tiffany & Co.
+Think about the jewelry brand Tiffany & Co.
 That signature color immediately pops into your head.
 And you probably associate it with words like… luxury and elegance, right?
-That color recognition and emotional association don’t happen on accident.
+That color recognition and emotional association don’t happen by accident.

 They’re a part of the Tiffany & Co brand by design.

 So, consider the feelings your target audience has regarding specific colors and make a smart choice in your logo based on the emotions you want them to associate with your business.

 86% of consumers say that brand authenticity plays a vital role in deciding which brands to support.
 So, regardless of everything else on this list, make sure your logo is authentic and true to your business.